conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 - `GPT-4` – introduced **alignment training** to make the model more controllable and adhere to the principles and values of the model trainer.
 - `o1` – introduces a family of models with improved reasoning capabilities, scaling **inference-time computation**.

+§2.10.
+LLMs have been becoming increasingly **consolidated** – more and more parts of the traditional NLP pipeline have been consolidated into a single model.

+§2.11. **Open-source** models, datasets, libraries and tools have also made a significant contribution to the recent development of LLMs.

 Back up to: [Top](#)

 ## The impact of LLMs